 How SKY ECC handles these security issues

 Let’s look at each of the five points above one by one in turn:

 - Jailbroken or rooted devices can’t install SKY ECC.
 The tampering chips have been triggered so the device isn’t secure.

-- We restrict the apps available on SKY ECC devices and if new apps can be installed at all.
+- We restrict the apps available on SKY ECC devices.

 This Cyber Security Awareness month, be sure to learn how to protect yourself online in all settings, not just on your phone.
 Many of the tactics discussed here can apply directly to other mobile devices, and even your desktop computer.